cnti-testcatalog/testsuite/docs/LIST_OF_TESTS.md

 ## [Network corruption](https://github.com/cncf/cnf-testsuite/blob/v0.27.0/src/tasks/workload/reliability.cr#L284)
 - Expectation: The CNF should be resilient to a lossy/flaky network and should continue to provide some level of availability.

-**What's tested:** It injects packet corruption on the CNF by starting a traffic control (tc) process with netem rules to add egress packet corruption.
+**What's tested:** The [pod-network corruption](https://litmuschaos.github.io/litmus/experiments/categories/pods/pod-network-corruption/) experiment injects packet corruption on the CNF by starting a traffic control (tc) process with netem rules to add egress packet corruption.

 [**Usage**](../USAGE.md#network-corruption)